hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     Possible values: 'read', 'high'.

     The type of deterministic space to use.
-Using 'read' uses a deterministic space produced from a previous calculation and saved to file using the ``write_determ_space`` option.
+Using 'read' uses a deterministic space produced from a previous calculation and saved to file using the semi_stoch ``write`` option (the ``write_determ_space`` can be used but is now deprecated).
     Using 'high' sets the deterministic space to consist of the states with the highest population when the semi-stochastic projection is enabled.
 ``size``
     type: integer.